Verse 1: And I saw an angel come down from heaven, having the key of the bottomless pit and a great chain in his hand.

 Verse 4: And I saw thrones, and they sat upon them, and judgment was given unto them: and I saw the souls of them that were beheaded for the witness of Jesus, and for the word of God, and which had not worshipped the beast, neither his image, neither had received his mark upon their foreheads, or in their hands; and they lived and reigned with Christ a thousand years.

-In the meantime, here in heaven, they occupy “thrones” where they are given “power over the nations” to “rule . . . with a rod of iron: as the vessels of a potter shall they be broken to shivers: even as [Jesus] received of [His] Father” (Revelation 2:27) after He was “caught up unto God, and to his throne” (Revelation 12:5).
+In the meantime, here in heaven, they occupy “thrones” where they are given “power over the nations” to “rule . . . with a rod of iron: as the vessels of a potter shall they be broken to shivers: even as [Jesus] received of [His] Father” (Revelation 2:26, 27) after He was “caught up unto God, and to his throne” (Revelation 12:5).

 Now they exclaim: “How art thou fallen from heaven, O Lucifer, son of the morning! how art thou cut down to the ground, which didst weaken the nations!
 For thou hast said in thine heart, I will ascend into heaven, I will exalt my throne above the stars of God: I will sit also upon the mount of the congregation, in the sides of the north: I will ascend above the heights of the clouds; I will be like the most High.
 Yet thou shalt be brought down to hell to the sides of the pit.
-They that see thee shall narrowly look upon thee, and consider thee, saying, Is this the man that made the earth to tremble, that did shake kingdoms; That made the world as a wilderness, and destroyed the cities thereof; that opened not the house of his prisoners?”
+They that see thee shall narrowly look upon thee, and consider thee, saying, Is this the man that made the earth to tremble, that did shake kingdoms; that made the world as a wilderness, and destroyed the cities thereof; that opened not the house of his prisoners?”
 (Isaiah 14:12-16).

 Among the heavenly gathering, we see a particular group of the saved called “the souls of them that were beheaded.”
 Of course, thousands of martyrs have been “beheaded” throughout time, but this group is special.
 They were killed because they refused to worship “the beast . . . image” and refrained from receiving “his mark upon their foreheads, or . . . hands.”

-That killing spree must have taken place during the “ten days” of “tribulation” just before the close of probation when those who said “they are Jews, and are not, but are the synagogue of Satan” put them on trial and cast them “into prison.”
-Yet they were “faithful unto death.”
+Therefore, these are the “fellowservants” and “brethren” of the “souls” John “saw under the altar” when the “fifth seal” was “opened” (Revelation 6:9-11).
+Those “souls” were instructed to “rest yet for a little season” until these “fellowservants” and “brethren” would be “killed.”
+That killing spree must take place during the “ten days” of “tribulation” just before the close of probation when those who say “they are Jews, and are not, but are the synagogue of Satan” put them on trial and cast them “into prison.”
+Yet they are “faithful unto death.”
 (Revelation 2:9, 10)